NHSDigital/nhs-notify-web-cms/docs/pages/get-started/onboard-with-notify.md

 ### Technology

-Does your organisation or service have proof that:
+Your organisation or service must:

-- it only uses supported operating systems, software or browsers within its IT estate
+- only use supported operating systems, software or browsers within its IT estate
-- a strategy is in place to protect IT systems from cyber threats
+- have a strategy is in place to protect IT systems from cyber threats
-- processes and procedures are in place to deal with security incidents resultant of cyber attacks
+- have processes and procedures are in place to deal with security incidents resultant of cyber attacks
-- any third party IT suppliers are contractually accountable for protecting personal confidential data that they process and meet National Data Guardian’s Data Security Standards
+- prove third party IT suppliers are contractually accountable for protecting personal confidential data that they process and meet National Data Guardian’s Data Security Standards

 ### Data in transit protection

-Does your organisation or service confirm that data in transit is:
+Your organisation or service must confirm that data in transit is:

 - encrypted by default, including sensitive data in transit
-- protected between your end-user device(s) and your service
+- protected between your end-user devices and your service
 - protected between internal components within the service
 - protected where exposed to other external service, for example, via an API